uwdb/DeepEverest/README.md

 A prototype implementation of DeepEverest, which is a system that supports efficient DNN *interpretation by example* queries.
 See project page https://db.cs.washington.edu/projects/deepeverest/ for more details.
 A paper for this project will appear in PVLDB Vol. 15 (coming soon!), and the preprint version of the paper is available at https://arxiv.org/abs/2104.02234.

 ## Repository Overview
 Implementations of core functionalities of DeepEverest are in `DeepEverest.py` and `index/deepeverst_index.cpp`.
 The DNN model and dataset used in the paper are in `models/`.
-However, you can apply DeepEverest on your own model and dataset. `index/` contains the core source for the construction of the indexes used in the DeepEverest. `tools` contains useful interpretation techniques adapted from other projects. `utils.py` contains frequently used functions.
+However, you can apply DeepEverest on your own model and dataset. `index/` contains the core source for the construction of the indexes used in the DeepEverest. `tools/` contains useful interpretation techniques adapted from other projects. `utils.py` contains frequently used functions.

 ## Cloning
 Install [Git Large File Storage](https://git-lfs.github.com/) before cloning the repository, then,